 - If the Service status is Stopped click Start.

-3 Just click OK to finish and go back to the wireless adapter properties (Start / Control Panel / Network connections / Wireless Network Connection – Right-click and select Properties ).
+Go back to the wireless adapter properties by going to Control Panel > Network connections > Wireless Network Connection, and right-click the adapter and select Properties.
 Now you should be able to see the Wireless network tab where you can view the current and previous wireless network list, plus additional settings and the properties for each wireless network.

 Oh!
 And if you are wondering what happened with the Wireless Zero Configuration in Windows 7, well now the new service is called WLAN AutoConfig.

-There will be times when you buy a new computer or install a new wireless adapter that it will come with some sort of wireless management software.
-In my experience, I have seen this being part of the problem, in my opinion the wireless manager that comes built-in in Windows is more than enough.
+Usually, new computers come with its own software to manage wireless networks, and in my experience, I have seen this being part of the problem.
+In my opinion the wireless manager that comes built-in in Windows is more than enough.

-2 Select Install from a list or specific location (Advanced) and click the Next button.
+Select Install from a list or specific location (Advanced).

-3 Select where the drivers are located: Search removable media (floppy, CD-ROM…) and/or Include this location in the search.
-If you choose the second options make sure to click the Browse button and look for the folder with the wireless adapter drivers, and then click the Next button.
+Select where the driver is located: Search removable media (floppy, CD-ROM…) or Include this location in the search.
+If you choose the second options make sure to click the Browse button and look for the folder with the wireless adapter drivers.

 If after installing the wireless drivers adapter you are experiencing the same problem repeat the first 3 steps at the beginning of this article (don’t worry this should be the last time doing this).

 Now Windows XP will find and install the drivers without the management software and hopefully you won’t run in this problem of not seeing the wireless networks again.